-There is only one major mulching operation in the region and they are Natures Best Organics.
+There is only one major mulching operation in the region and they are Living Earth (formerly Natures Best Organics).
 They primarily grind greenwaste, yard waste, leaves, and/or untreated pallet wood and turn it into mulch or mix it with non-regulated materials to make soil amendments.
-Natures Best offers public drop off for a fee from residences or businesses that bring material for disposal.
+Living Earth offers public drop off for a fee from residences or businesses that bring material for disposal.

-The largest single source of greenwaste material is the City of Knoxville residential collection which has a contract with Natures Best Organics.
+The largest single source of greenwaste material is the City of Knoxville residential collection which has a contract with Living Earth.

 The County is currently operating outside of a contract for greenwaste disposal.
-Material is being delivered to Natures Best Organics as needed.
+Material is being delivered to Living Earth as needed.
 The county generates incidental amounts of greenwaste generated from county property (mostly downed limbs in parks or from road maintenance).
 The County does not intend to increase generation of material or extend additional services to residents.
 Residents in the County outside of the City may pay landscapers to remove greenwaste or self-haul material to a greenwaste facility.